 The building opened in 2002, and Ryan had rallied support from the likes of WSYR-TV around the awareness piece of the nonprofit organization’s mission.

-McMahon Ryan has added numerous events and fundraisers over the years, including the Go Blue 4 Kids Breakfast, Pinwheel Ball, Step Up 4 Kids 5K and Fun Run, 100 Holes 4 Kids, Over the Edge, the Stand Against Child Abuse Conference and Kickoff 4 Kids.
+McMahon Ryan has added numerous events and fundraisers over the years, including the Go Blue 4 Kids Breakfast, Pinwheel Ball, Step Up 4 Kids 5K and Fun Run, 100 Holes 4 Kids, Over the Edge, and the Stand Against Child Abuse Conference.

 “We’re seeing the awareness grow so that people aren’t so shocked and astonished by it, but they actually are doing something about it.
 I think that’s a result of the efforts of the advocacy center,” Dr. Botash said.
 “The fundraisers that we’ve done are not just about the fundraising, they’re about raising awareness.
 And the awareness isn’t just about taking care of these children – these children need the awareness so we can prevent abuse.”